kumulustech/kubespray-install/README.md

 Note:

--   Jinja if statement added for the ingress\_nginx\_default\_service\_nodeport setting

 -   targetPort changed from 8080 to 80

 -   Selector app.kubernetes.io/name changed from ‘default-backend’ to ‘ingress-nginx’

-Also add the following line to kubespray/roles/kubernetes-apps/ingress-controller/ingress-nginx/defaults/main.yml:

-`ingress_nginx_default_service_nodeport: false`

-After these updates, you can rerun the ansible cluster.yml playbook to update you cluster (TODO: test if scale.yml works too)
+After these updates, you can rerun the ansible cluster.yml playbook to update you cluster

 **Step 4.
 Configure OpenID connect on cluster for dex/ldap**
 ------------------------------------------------------------

-In project/group\_vars/k8s-cluster/k8s-cluster.yml, uncomment the line
+In project/group_vars/k8s-cluster/k8s-cluster.yml, uncomment the line
-\#kube\_oidc\_auth: false and set it to true then uncomment configure the following
+\#kube_oidc_auth: false and set it to true then uncomment configure the following

 Note: